laurens-in/WebAudioIntroduction/Your First Website.md

 ---
 title: Your First Website
 ---

-As an exercise we are going to create a website "from the ground up".

 Create a folder for your website and inside it create an `index.html` file.
 This is usually the entry-point to your website and most [[Web Server]]s will automatically detect it as such.

 First there is some [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) that we have to take care of.
 Copy this [[HTML]]-snippet into your `index.html`: